Addigy-Community/backblazeInstaller/README.md

 6. BZ_GROUP_TOKEN: The group token can be found next to the group ID; it's the longer string of random numbers.

 #### Load to Addigy
+1. Alter the names of `backblazer.sh` and `variables` so that they're uniquely identifiable within Addigy.
+Maybe `identifier-variables`, for example.
+2. Adjust the `source` command in `backblazer.sh` to match the new name of the variables file.
-1. Go to create a piece of custom software (see https://addigy.freshdesk.com/support/solutions/articles/8000042895-creating-custom-software)
+3. Go to create a piece of custom software (see https://addigy.freshdesk.com/support/solutions/articles/8000042895-creating-custom-software)
-2. Upload "backblazer.sh" and "variables" as separate files.
+4. Upload "\*-backblazer.sh" and "\*-variables" as separate files.
-4. Copy the contents of install.sh to the "Installation" box.
+5. Copy the contents of install.sh to the "Installation" box.
-5. Copy the contents of condition.sh to the "Conditions Script" box.
+6. Copy the contents of condition.sh to the "Conditions Script" box.
-6. Copy the contents of remove.sh to the "Remove Script" box.
+7. Copy the contents of remove.sh to the "Remove Script" box.